 Now, the question is, Which is the best safari zone in Jim Corbett National Park?

-Bijrani Safari Zone and Dgikala Zone are said to be the best zone for Tiger Sighting in Jim Cornett National Park.
+Bijrani Safari Zone and Dhikala Zone are said to be the best zone for Tiger Sighting in Jim Corbett National Park.

 Jim Corbett National Park safari and accommodation both can be booked via Corbett Tiger Reserve’s official website.

-You can also find the detail safari and stay charges at Jim Corbet National Park in the same website.
+You can also find the detailed safari and stay charges at Jim Corbet National Park on the same website.